 - when a gestational carrier is needed

-- are dealing with severe male-factor infertility which may require the use of advanced technologies such as intracytoplasmic sperm injection (ICSI), testicular sperm extraction (TESL), or microsurgical epididymal sperm aspiration (MESA).
+- are dealing with severe male infertility which may require the use of advanced technologies such as intracytoplasmic sperm injection (ICSI), testicular sperm extraction (TESL), or microsurgical epididymal sperm aspiration (MESA).

 - may require genetic screening

 Natural cycle IVF offers patients the IVF process with fewer medications, fewer side effects and lower costs.
 There are generally three groups of women who are good candidates for natural cycle IVF:

 - For women considered “poor responders,” natural cycle IVF affords the opportunity to continue with the IVF process, even when ovarian stimulation has repetitively failed to produce multiple embryos.

 - For couples with infertility due to male factor (low or poor quality sperm), natural cycle IVF can provide an opportunity for fertilization through ICSI and at the same time avoid multiple pregnancies and unnecessary stimulation for an otherwise fertile female partner.

 - Women who cannot tolerate or do not desire to take hormonal therapy in order to conceive can still benefit from the IVF process.

 With minimal and mild IVF and low doses of injectable hormones are used to obtain a small number of eggs and avoiding premature ovulation, at the same time avoiding hyperstimulation, which can cause produce an excess amount of eggs and swelling of the ovaries.
 Candidates for minimal IVF are women who do not produce larger numbers of eggs on higher doses and women with poor egg quality in prior cycles.